 High school (9-12):

-- All people have responsibilities to steward God’s creation (Genesis 1.26).
+- All people have responsibilities to steward God’s creation (Gen. 1.26).

 Teach your students a Biblical principle.
 Then have them connect the Biblical principle to course content/skills.
 Do this today.